 History of the St. Anthony’s College TIGERS-In Brief

 Football at St. Anthony’s College was not the same football we know it today to be.
-St. Anthony’s College was established in 1969 as a private institution for young gentlemen-meaning that parents had to pay tuition fees for their sons to attend school.
+St. Anthony’s College (the College) was established in 1969 as a private institution for young gentlemen-meaning whose parents had to pay tuition fees for their sons to attend the College.
 Football back then was played just for the sheer fun of the game.
 To many observers, the students were spoilt little boys who played football because they wanted a “sweat”.
 Football meant nothing to them and did not feature in their future plans.
 The sport was nowhere in their future because their lives had already been decided for them by their parents, the majority of whom were business owners.

 Then came the 1980’s with the intention to change the way St. Anthony’s College was viewed.
 The College was in the process of changing from a private institution to a government-assisted school.
 The best teachers were sought to improve academic and examination results.
 Among these teachers were Mr. Emmett Glasgow (now deceased), Mr. Martin Cooper and Mr. Stedman Hazel-who decided to assist and train students who were eager to play football.
 These three teachers were not coaches, but people who loved the beautiful game and were harassed by students to start football in the school.